arborchurch/arbor-web/site/content/team/garrett/index.md

   src: "garrett.jpg"
 ---

-Garrett happens to be the only staff member who grew up in Arbor's backyard, which makes him both a great connector of people and connoisseur of local restaurants.
-Serving in many area ministries has given him the experience and context that is a tremendous asset for our young church.
+Garrett happens to be the only staff member who grew up in Arbor's backyard, which gives him superior leverage when it comes to picking great restaurants and the perfect day hike.
+His superpower is quoting movies from every genre and decade, the more ridiculous and slapstick the better.

 Experiencing God & spending time with his wife & three kids are his two greatest passions.
-Garrett loves adventure, but the best adventure of all is seeing God's love displayed through the local church!
-It can change the world!
+Garrett loves adventure, but the best adventure of all is seeing God's love displayed through the local church.